-The Short-Term Investment Fund ("STIF") is a money market investment pool managed by the Cash Management Division of the State Treasurer's Office created by Section 3-27 of the Connecticut General Statutes ("CGS").
+The short-term investment fund ("STIF"), is a money market investment pool managed by the cash management division of the State treasurer's office created by section 3-27 of the Connecticut general statutes ("CGS").
 Pursuant to CGS 3-27a through 3-27f, the State, municipal entities, and political subdivisions of the State are eligible to invest in the fund.
-The fund is considered a "2a7-like" pool and reports its investments at amortized cost (which approximates fair value).
+The fund is considered a "2a7-like" pool and, as such, reports its investments at amortized cost (which approximates fair value).
+A 2a7-like pool is not necessarily registered with the security and exchange commission ("SEC") as an investment company, but nevertheless has a policy that it will, and does, operate in a manner consistent with the SEC's rule 2a7 of the investment company act of 1940 that allows money market mutual funds to use the amortized cost to report net assets.
 The pool is rated AAAm by Standard & Poor.
 This is the highest rating for money market funds and investment pools.
 The pooled investment funds' risk category cannot be determined since the Town does not own identifiable securities but invests as a shareholder of the investment pool.

 Investments - The investment policies of the Town conform to the policies as set forth by the State of Connecticut.
 The Town's policy is to only allow prequalified financial institution broker/dealers and advisors.
 The Town policy allows investments in the following: (1) obligations of the United States and its agencies; (2) highly rated obligations of any state of the United States or of any political subdivision, authority or agency thereof; and (3) shares or other interests in custodial arrangements or pools maintaining constant net asset values and in highly rated no-load open end money market and mutual funds (with constant or fluctuating net asset values) whose portfolios are limited to obligations of the United States and its agencies, and repurchase agreements fully collateralized by such obligations.
-The Statutes (Sections 3-24f and 3-27f) also provide for investment in shares of the Connecticut Short-Term Investment Fund and the Tax Exempt Proceeds Fund.
+The statutes (sections 3-24f and 3-27f) also provide for investment in shares of the Connecticut short-term investment fund.

-The Town follows U.S. GAAP guidance on Fair Value Measurements which defines fair value and establishes a fair value hierarchy organized into three levels based upon the input assumptions used in pricing assets.
+The Town follows U.S. GAAP guidance on fair value measurements which defines fair value and establishes a fair value hierarchy organized into three levels based upon the input assumptions used in pricing assets.
 Level 1 inputs have the highest reliability and are related to assets with unadjusted quote prices in active markets.
 Level 2 inputs relate to assets with other than quoted prices in active markets which may include quoted prices for similar assets or liabilities or other inputs which can be corroborated by observable market data.
 Level 3 inputs are unobservable inputs and are used to the extent that observable inputs do not exist.